 Center for Young Professionals banking apprentices and trainer share experiences with CEMETS Summer Institute participants.

 Strong sector-based associations are key to the success of the Swiss apprenticeship system.
-In my final blog in a three-part series on the Swiss Vocational and Professional Education and Training (VPET) system, I showcase Center for Young Professionals (CYP), the nonprofit center for basic banking education in Switzerland.
+In my final blog in a three-part series on the Swiss Vocational and Professional Education and Training (VPET) system, I showcase the Center for Young Professionals (CYP), the nonprofit center for basic banking education in Switzerland.
 In previous posts, I introduced VPET and shared my observations from visits to two Swiss companies’ apprenticeship programs.

 What is a Sector-Based Association?